In this blog post, I’ll be exploring a couple of different subjects in the hope of adding context and perspective to the Operation: Suffoco save.

 The Suffoco – Tactical Background

-With the continuing trend of 4-3-3 and 4-2-3-1, both of which use at least one (if not two) defensive midfielders sitting in front of the back four, those teams that have achieved a certain degree of success over the years have done so through several fairly recent footballing concepts, which include playing out from the back, positional play and tactical fluidity.
+With the continuing tactical trend of 4-3-3 and 4-2-3-1, both of which use at least one (if not two) defensive midfielders sitting in front of the back four, those teams that have achieved a certain degree of success over the years have done so through several fairly recent footballing concepts, including playing out from the back, positional play and tactical fluidity.

 Some of these concepts that include a player (or players) starting out in one position, but moving across the field into another.

-Similarly with the concept of playing out from the back, which has close ties with positional play and the concept of progressing the ball through different areas of the pitch by creating passing triangles to help with forward passing movements, the need for a deep lying ball playing midfielder has become an integral part of the 4-3-3 and variations on the 4-2-3-1.
+Similarly with the concept of playing out from the back, which has close ties with positional play and the concept of progressing the ball through different areas of the pitch by creating passing triangles to help with ball progression up the field, the need for a deep lying, ball playing midfielder has become an integral part of the 4-3-3 and variations on the 4-2-3-1.

 But what does this have to do with the Suffoco / Pressing Forward on Defend?